 When seeking to put your dog on a weight loss low-fat diet, including a low-carb diet, you will notice that a high-quality low fat dog food will also emphasize rich in dietary fiber.
 These foods utilize the fiber as an ingredient to aid in making your dog feel fuller faster to curb excess food intake.

 Grain free diets are often incorporated into a low-carb diet.
 Feeding grain free often helps with ridding the dog of allergies while helping to maintain weight and health.
 Low-fat diet dog food is often used for senior animals who are not as active as they once were, thus, requiring reduced calories.

 Supplements like d-calcium pantothenate and thiamine mononitrate help in reducing weight by breaking down carbohydrates and fats into energy.
 Before adding additional supplements to your pet food be careful to consult with the veterinarian first.

-With so many choices between store-bought brands, natural produce, canned goods, and supplements, the decision of how to add high fiber dog food to the pooch’s diet can be daunting.
+With so many choices on the market, figuring out how to add fiber to your dog’s diet can be daunting.
 Do you want the simplicity of pouring from a dry food bag or will your fur baby enjoy some pumpkin for extra taste?
 It is okay to try several different options before making the final decision.